pahihu/mumps/doc/manual.md

 timeout for the LOCK commands.
 First the locks are established on the local system.
 If they succeed locks are placed on the remote system.

+On normal job termination or client MUMPS environment shutdown the remote LOCKs are removed for the corresponding job or the client system as a whole.

+When a client MUMPS environment is restarted, it removes all remaining remote LOCKs from the server environments.

+When a server MUMPS environment is restarted, the client environments get notified and the client environments remove all local LOCKs related to the server MUMPS environment and the corresponding local MUMPS jobs get server restart errors.

 ### MV1API